llfbandit/record/record/README.md

 | auto gain        | ✔️            |(always active?)| ✔️      |            |       |
 | echo cancel      | ✔️            |                 | ✔️      |            |       |
 | noise suppresion | ✔️            |                 | ✔️      |            |       |

+Bluetooth is not supported on Android at this time.

 ## File
 | Encoder         | Android        | iOS     | web     | Windows | macOS   | linux